jfcloutier/karma_system/design_notes/building plans.md

 Once a CA has identified (or been told by a parent CA of) an experience to initiate, persist or terminate, the CA must determine its own plan to achieve this goal.
 The composition of the plan depends on the type of experience and on the desired impact (initiate/persist/terminate).
 The plan's priority depends on the CA's wellbeing (value and gradient) if originating with the CA, or on the priority of the received directive.

 How to impact an experience depends on how it was arrived at.
-A constructed (aka synthetic) experience is composed of observations (its base of support) which are themselves umwelt experiences the CA observed.
+A constructed (aka synthetic) experience is composed of observations (as evidence) which are themselves umwelt experiences the CA observed.
 To impact an experience a CA holds, the CA needs to impact experiences held in its umwelt.

 A CA may have a causal theory.
 At first, it has none.
 At some point, the CA ask sthe Apperception Engine for a causal theory informed by its history of observations of its umwelt.